richardbeare/ASCIA_Vis_Workshop/README.md

-# ASICA Workshop: Visualisation using R and ggplot2
+# CFAR Workshop: Visualisation using R and ggplot2

 ## Pre workshop setup